freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/dark-patterns/index.md

 ---
 ## Dark Patterns

 Dark Patterns are common patterns used to deceive the users of a website or web application.
+These should not be used in web development, because it tricks/decieves the users, and prevents them from having a good user experience.

 Examples include: